tenzir/tenzir/web/docs/setup/tune.md

 ```

 There's an inherent space-time tradeoff between the stores that affects CPU,
 memory, and storage characteristics.
-Compared to the Feather and Segment stores,
+Compared to the Feather store, Parquet
-Parquet differs as follows:
+differs as follows:

 1. Parquet files occupy ~40% less space, which also reduces I/O pressure during
    querying.